terminalpp/terminalpp/vterm/README.md

 # Virtual Terminal

-The virtual terminal (`vterm`) is a class encapsulating the state of a terminal device.
+The virtual terminal (`vterm`) is a class which describes the input and output interfaces of a terminal and implements its state.

 # CHANGES